What Is A Reverse Mortgage, And Are They Available To Expats?

 - A property of any type, including a townhouse, apartment, or bungalow.
 You must own the property.

-How Much Does a Reverse Mortgage Cost?
+How much does a Reverse Mortgage cost?

 Unlike normal mortgages, you don’t have to pay a reverse mortgage back until you move out of the house or pass away.
 Therefore, costs are pretty minimal.
-If the home goes down in value when you try to sell to repay the reverse loan, you don’t have to pay the difference.
+If the home drops in value when you try to sell to repay the reverse loan, you don’t have to pay the difference.
 As a result, many lenders ask borrowers to pay insurance premiums not to lose money.

 Insurance premiums are usually around 0.5 – 2.5% of the property value to pay upfront.
 Then, the lender might also ask borrowers to pay an ongoing fee throughout the reverse mortgage lifetime.